Snowfable/home-ed-resources/index.md

 ## Jakub Marian
 Czech linguist, data scientist, graphic designer, and musician who creates educational materials for students.
 Has produced more than 700+ articles and 7 books on variety of subjects.
 [Look here.](https://jakubmarian.com)

-## Japan Culture
+## Japangle
-Variety of videos focusing on different aspects of Japan.
+A quirky series of videos introducing Japanese culture.
 [Link here.](https://www.nhk.or.jp/sougou/japangle_en)

 ## K12 Math Worksheets
 Printable worksheets aligned with US Common Core mathematics, but can be used by all.
 [Link here.](http://www.k12mathworksheets.com/)